Sourdough Naan

 • 1 teaspoon salt

-• Olive oil, or ghee, for cooking
+• Olive oil, butter or ghee (for cooking)

 Instructions